airmetal/salt-dimensiondata/README.md

 ## Overview
 Install script includes the Salt develop (2016.11 develop) branch fork.
 This branch has been updated to support external provisioning.
-Meaning you can now create an MCP server cluster from an external (public) network.
-Previously only private IP was supported which meant that only VM's in the same VLAN could be provisioned as minions.
+Meaning you can now create an MCP server cluster from an external (public) network for e.g. your laptop over the internet.
+Previously only private IP was supported which meant that only VM's in the same VLAN as the Salt Master could be provisioned and added as minions via the automation.

 ## Installation
 Download install script from https://s3.amazonaws.com/ddsalt/install-salt-dev.sh  or clone this repo.